 - undertake research into factors that affect farm costs and market returns, such as the availability of farm credit, the way farms are established and operated, the potential cash return from crop sales and the distribution of farms in a particular region

-explore ways of raising the incomes and efficiency of primary producers
+- explore ways of raising the incomes and efficiency of primary producers

-conduct economic studies into areas such as livestock production, forestry, field crops, wool, cotton, fruit and winemaking
+- conduct economic studies into areas such as livestock production, forestry, field crops, wool, cotton, fruit and winemaking

-examine and report on existing or alternative methods of grading, processing, storage, sale, marketing and transport of agricultural products
+- examine and report on existing or alternative methods of grading, processing, storage, sale, marketing and transport of agricultural products

-monitor, review and report on rural conditions and domestic and overseas agricultural, economic and political developments that affect the efficiency of the agricultural sector
+- monitor, review and report on rural conditions and domestic and overseas agricultural, economic and political developments that affect the efficiency of the agricultural sector

-assess the past and/or potential future impacts of policy changes (proposed or actual) on the farm sector and the wider economy
+- assess the past and/or potential future impacts of policy changes (proposed or actual) on the farm sector and the wider economy

-advise on the appropriate management of natural resources
+- advise on the appropriate management of natural resources

-conduct analyses and make recommendations to government and industry on economic issues and/or policies affecting the supply, demand and price of agricultural produce and resources.
+- conduct analyses and make recommendations to government and industry on economic issues and/or policies affecting the supply, demand and price of agricultural produce and resources.